harirathod/homepage/README.md

 # Registration Page 📋

 ## Overview
-An aesthetic registration page for a theoretical company called 'Glacier'.
+An aesthetic homepage for an imaginary company called 'Glacier'.

 ## Live Demo
 - Click **[here](https://harirathod.github.io/sign-up-form/)** for the live demo.